 Unrestricted group and central funds are those funds which can be used freely to meet the Society's charitable objects.
 Designated funds are those funds which have been set aside by the trustees to be used for specific purposes.
-In the current year, Public Health England provided restricted income funding to SOM to host webinars and provide toolkits on workplace health issues in the light of Covid-19.

 The permanent endowment fund is a restricted capital fund set up by the Margaret Dobbie-Bateman legacy.
 The fund represents those assets which must be held permanently by the charity.
 Income arising on the permanent endowment fund can be used in accordance with the charity's objects and is unrestricted income.